GewelsJI/gewelsji.github.io/_pages/about.md

 # 👨‍💻 Research Interests
-My research centers on subtle visual perception (微视觉感知), aiming to model hard-to-detect patterns -- often imperceptible to human vision yet semantically meaningful -- in complex environments using advanced AI techniques, including computer vision, multimodal learning, and reinforcement learning.
+My research centers on <span style="color: #3b82f6;">subtle visual perception (微视觉感知)</span>, aiming to model hard-to-detect patterns -- often imperceptible to human vision yet semantically meaningful -- in complex environments using advanced AI techniques, including computer vision, multimodal learning, and reinforcement learning.
 Empowering such perceptual capabilities in intelligent systems has broad real-world implications, including 1️⃣ **healthcare AI**, where early identification of subtle anomalies in medical imaging can enable timely and potentially life-saving interventions; 2️⃣ **camouflaged scene understanding**, where objects blend into their surroundings due to low contrast and unclear boundaries; and 3️⃣ **ultra-precision applications**, where identifying ultra-tiny objects or subtle structures requires high spatial precision and fine-grained representation.

-> [!NOTE]
-> 🚨 I am currently on the academic job market and open to postdoctoral and research positions.
-Please feel free to contact me if you think I might be a good fit for your team.
-I am also open to interdisciplinary collaborations and welcome connections with researchers from diverse backgrounds, especially in medical applications.

 <div style="
   display: flex;